1981 Atlantic hurricane season: Hurricane Katrina

 A tropical depression formed on November 3 in the western Caribbean Sea about 150 mi south of the Cayman Islands.
 The depression moved north, reaching tropical storm strength as it moved through the Cayman Islands.
-Katrina continued to strengthen, reaching hurricane strength half a day before landfall in Cuba.
-A weakening Katrina moved across eastern Cuba on November 6.
-After emerging over water, the storm accelerated northeast through the Bahamas.
-Katrina's circulation fell apart, and the storm merged with a front on November 8.
+Katrina continued to strengthen, reaching hurricane strength and peaking with maximum sustained winds of 85 mph (140 km/h) and a minimum atmospheric pressure of 980 mbar on November 5.
+On the following day, the storm struck Camagüey Province in Cuba and quickly weakened to a tropical storm.
+After emerging over water near Ragged Island in the Bahamas, the storm accelerated northeast through the island chain.
+Katrina's circulation fell apart, and the storm merged with a front on November 8 while centered about 350 mi south of Bermuda.

 The storm dropped heavy rainfall in the Cayman Islands and spawned a waterspout on Grand Cayman that resulted in minor damage.
 In Cuba, Katrina reportedly caused widespread flood damage, especially in Camagüey Province.
 A total of 4,641 homes were damaged to some degree, while 39 were demolished.
+Katrina also damagede approximately 80% of sugar cane crops.
 Two deaths also occurred in Cuba.
 Heavy precipitation in the Bahamas caused significant crop losses on Long Island.